Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

 In the classical setting, Pila proved the upcoming result in his paper towards Andr\'e-Oort, \cite{Pila2011}.
 It is called the Ax-Lindemann theorem for $j$.
 Of great interest in its own right, it is also vital to the proof of Andr\'e-Oort-type results, via Pila-Wilkie.
-Before we can state it, we will need the following definition: \begin{defn} Let $Z\suq\uh^n$.
+Before we can state it, we will need the following definition: \begin{definition} Consider some subset $Z\suq\uh^n$.
 A \emph{complex algebraic component} $A$ of $Z$ is a connected component of a set of the form